naszilla/tabzilla/TABZILLA_README.md

   --target_encode       Encode the targets that they start at 0.
 (0, 1, 2,...) (default: False)
   --one_hot_encode      OneHotEncode the categorical features (default: False)
 ```

+### Adding New Datasets

+There are two steps to adding a new dataset to this codebase:

+1. Create a yml config file that provides important metadata (see previous section)

+2. Add a codeblock in a new `elif` statement, in the file [`TabSurvey/load_data.py`](TabSurvey/load_data.py), which prepares the dataset.
+The name of this dataset should match the `dataset` flag in the yml config file.

+**NOTE/TODO**: We should probably get rid of the dataset yml files, and just define this metadata in code.
+This would be cleaner.
+We used dataset classes in the reczillag project, which might be useful here.